microsoft/napajs/docs/design/transport-js-builtins.md

 # Transport JavaScript standard built-in objects

 ## Incentives
-The abstraction of 'Transportable' lies in the center of napa.js to efficiently share objects between JavaScript VMs (napa workers).
+The abstraction of 'Transportable' lies in the center of Napa.js to efficiently share objects between JavaScript VMs (Napa workers).
 Except JavaScript primitive types, an object needs to implement 'Transportable' interface to make it transportable.
-It means [Javascript standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) are not transportable unless wrappers or equivalent implementations for them are implemented by extending 'Transportable' interface.
-Developing cost for all those objects is not trivial, and new abstraction layer (wrappers or equivalent implementations) will bring barriers for users to learn and adopt these new stuffs.
+It means [JavaScript standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) are not transportable unless wrappers or equivalent implementations for them are implemented by extending 'Transportable' interface.
+The development cost for these objects is not trivial, and new abstraction layer (wrappers or equivalent implementations) will create barriers for users to learn and adopt these new things.
 Moreover, developers also need to deal with the interaction between JavaScript standards objects and those wrappers or equivalent implementations.

 The incentive of this design is to provide a solution to make JavaScript standard built-in objects transportable with requirements listed in the Goals section.

-At the first stage, we will focus on an efficient solution to share data between napa workers.
+At the first stage, we will focus on an efficient solution to share data between Napa workers.
 Basically, it is about making SharedArrayBuffer / TypedArray / DataView transportable.

 ## Goals
 Make Javascript standard built-in objects transportable with
-- an efficient way to share structured data, like SharedArrayBuffer, among napa workers
+- An efficient way to share structured data, like SharedArrayBuffer, among Napa workers
-- consistent APIs with ECMA standards
+- Consistent APIs with ECMA standards
-- no new abstraction layers for the simplest usage
+- No new abstraction layers for the simplest usage
-- the least new concepts for advanced usage
+- The least new concepts for advanced usage
-- a scalable solution to make all Javascript standard built-in objects transportable, avoiding to make them transportable one by one.
+- A scalable solution to make all JavaScript standard built-in objects transportable, avoiding to make them transportable one by one.

 ## Example
-The below example shows how SharedArrayBuffer object is transported across multiple napa workers.
-It will print the TypedArray 'ta' created from a SharedArrayBuffer, with all its elements set to 100 from different napa workers.
+The below example shows how SharedArrayBuffer object is transported across multiple Napa workers.
+It will print the TypedArray 'ta' created from a SharedArrayBuffer, with all its elements set to 100 from different Napa workers.
 ```js
 var napa = require("napajs");
 var zone = napa.zone.create('zone', { workers: 4 });